 During the year we have continued to seek savings in expenditure wherever possible, whilst seeking to ensure that the ageing school estate is maintained.
-This has been a greater challenge this year due to rising inflation, and scarcity of some essential goods (eg cleaning and hand sanitising products due to COVID) and delays in deliveries.
+This has been a greater challenge this year due to rising inflation, and scarcity of some essential goods and delays in deliveries.
 Cost savings have been sought wherever it was practicable to do so.